danmayer/deferred-server/README.md

      * retrying original request
      * code sent awaiting results (not_complete)
      * results displayed and button flips back to 'run'
-  * support passing commands via curl
-     * it really does, just need documentation / keys / clean api
   * auth tokens or secure way to limit which apps can post to deferred-server
     * possibly having to register the app with deferred-server prior to forwarding posts
-    * currently limited to a white list of GH IPs, users, and signed ruby scripts
   * support spot instances for cheaper backend servers
   * Start to treat lib / code a bit more real and refactor into proper objects opposed to just including modules
   * use PDF generation view deferred server for the resume project the first real world usage example of deferred_server